kubernetes/community/sig-aws/README.md

 <!-- BEGIN CUSTOM CONTENT -->
 ## Participate
-Get more Informations how to participate in this community. ([Contribution guidelines for this project](CONTRIBUTING.md))
+For information on how to participate in this community, read our [contribution guidelines](CONTRIBUTING.md).
 <!-- END CUSTOM CONTENT -->